FelixAugenstein/cloud-pak-for-data-tutorial-part-vi/README.md

 Metric | Description
 --- | ---
-**#Greetings** | **#Begrüßung**
-"Area under ROC" | "Area under recall and false positive rate curve."
+Area under ROC | Area under recall and false positive rate curve.
-"Area under PR" | "Area under precision and recall curve."
+Area under PR | Area under precision and recall curve.
-"Accuracy" | "Accuracy is proportion of correct predictions."
+Accuracy | Accuracy is proportion of correct predictions.
-"True positive rate (TPR)" | "Proportion of correct predictions in predictions of positive class."
+True positive rate (TPR) | Proportion of correct predictions in predictions of positive class.
-"False positive rate (FPR)" | "Proportion of incorrect predictions in positive class."
+False positive rate (FPR) | Proportion of incorrect predictions in positive class.
-"Recall" | "Proportion of correct predictions in positive class."
+Recall | Proportion of correct predictions in positive class.
-"Precision" | "Proportion of correct predictions in predictions of positive class."
+Precision | Proportion of correct predictions in predictions of positive class.
-"F1-Measure" | "Harmonic mean of precision and recall."
+F1-Measure | Harmonic mean of precision and recall.
-"Logarithmic loss" | "Mean of logarithms target class probabilities (confidence).
-It is also known as Expected log-likelihood."
+Logarithmic loss | Mean of logarithms target class probabilities (confidence).
+It is also known as Expected log-likelihood.

 <h4>3) Drift</h4>